manfredsteyer/ng-add-article/article.md

 ```
 ![ng add with relative path](ng-add-relative.png)

-Make sure, to point to our ``dist/lib`` folder.
+Make sure that you point to our ``dist/lib`` folder.
 Because I'm working on Windows, I've used backslashes here.
 For Linux or Mac, replace them with forward slashes.

 When everything worked, we should see a ``hello.txt``.

-## Test the Schematic via an npm registry
+## Test the Schematic via an npm Registry

-Now, as we know that everything works locally, let's also check whether it works when we install it via an npm registry.
-For this, we can for instance use verdaccio -- a very lightweight node-based implementation.
+As we know now that everything works locally, let's also check whether it works when we install it via an npm registry.
+For this, we can for instance use ``verdaccio`` -- a very lightweight node-based implementation.
 You can directly npm install it:

 ```
 npm install -g verdaccio